THE UNUSUAL AND UNEXPECTED INFLUENCE OF THE UNFAIRLY MALIGNED CHANEL GARDENIA + eight more examples of this exquisite, luscious flower

 Image

-Knowing only the later version myself, I have nothing to compare it to, and in any case fell straight in love with it the moment I smelled it, chiefly because it reminded me of my first love.
-At primary school the friend who sat next to me had a wonderful smelling cedar-wood pencil case that fused completely in my mind with her: to me this sharp, woody smell is Rebecca.
+Knowing only the later version of this perfume myself, though, I have nothing to compare it to, and in any case fell straight in love the moment I smelled it, chiefly because it reminded me very strongly and vividly of my first ever love: at primary school, the friend who sat next to me every day in class had a wonderful smelling cedar-wood pencil case that then fused completely in my mind with her: and to me – this sharp, woody smell, unmistakably, is Rebecca.

 Image